Homa/rhelements.github.io/docs/framework-integration/rhelements-react-integration.md

     We will use webcomponents-loader.js here to support all the latest browsers.

-    In React, even if you don't need to load polyfill, you still need to load custom-elements-es5-adapter.js.
+    In React app, if you use Babel, even if you don't need to load polyfill, you still need to load custom-elements-es5-adapter.js.
+(Reference: https://reactjs.org/docs/web-components.html#using-react-in-your-web-components)

     ```bash
     # Installing the polyfill library